PU O-Rings (Polyurethane / Urethane)

 Overview

-Polyurethane (PU) O-rings, also designated AU (polyester urethane) and EU (polyether urethane), deliver the highest abrasion resistance, tensile strength and tear resistance of any elastomeric seal material.
-These properties make PU the default choice for hydraulic rod seals, piston seals, pneumatic cylinders and any application involving reciprocating motion under pressure.
+Polyurethane (PU) O-rings — also called urethane O-rings, TPU O-rings, or poly O-rings — are designated AU (polyester urethane) and EU (polyether urethane) under ISO 1629.
+They deliver the highest abrasion resistance, tensile strength and tear resistance of any elastomeric seal material.
+Tensile strengths of 25–55 MPa and abrasion resistance 5–10× that of NBR make polyurethane / urethane O-rings the standard choice for hydraulic rod seals, piston seals, and pneumatic cylinders in demanding reciprocating service.

 With hardness options from 60 to 95 Shore A, PU O-rings resist extrusion into clearance gaps far better than softer elastomers.
-This allows PU seals to operate reliably in hydraulic systems at pressures exceeding 40 MPa without backup rings.
-The material also exhibits very low compression set and excellent rebound characteristics, contributing to long service intervals in dynamic equipment.
+80–95 Shore A PU seals operate reliably in hydraulic systems exceeding 40 MPa without requiring backup rings in many groove configurations.
+Low compression set and excellent rebound characteristics contribute to long service intervals in continuous-duty equipment.

 Material Properties